 (Matt) This year was so special because our little girl is 3 years old and could really enjoy it.
 Seeing her swim fearlessly with her life jacket, kicking over waves was a memory I'll never forget.
 She didn't want to stop or want any help.
 She'd swim further and further out to sea.
 One of my favorite things about Waikiki is how beginner-friendly the beach is.
 It's so shallow you can walk so far out to the reef.
 Waikiki is truly a dream playground for all water activities for all ages.

-What are your Top 5 Traveling-with-Family Tips for how best to stay safe and still have fun during the age of Covid?
+What are your Top 5 Waikiki Travel Tips for how best to stay safe and still have fun while traveling with your family during the age of Covid?

 What's your favorite way to stay positive during these times?